pex-gl/pex-renderer/README.md

 Entitites are collection of [components](#components) representing an object in the scene graph.

+*NOTE: It's worth mentioning that in it's current form PEX Renderer doesn't implement [Entity-Component-System](https://en.wikipedia.org/wiki/Entity–component–system) architecture.* Components are self contained and fully functional not merely buckets of data to be processed by a collection of systems.
+In that regard it's comparable to [Unity](http://unity3d.com) and it's GameObject and MonoBehaviour implementation.

 #### entity = renderer.entity(components, tags)

 Creates an entity from a list of components.